raunakjodhawat/nearby/README.md

 ## Running test
 ### With Docker
-`source .env.test && sbt test` is containerized.
-Hence, it requires docker to be installed on your machine.
 1. chmod +x ./scripts/runTests.sh
 2. ./scripts/runTests.sh

 ### On Local
 1. Run postgres on your machine